 Your Best Face Control ($160 in the shop).
 Control remains one of the best skin firmers that I know of.
 The formula is very much focused on elasticity – critical for helping the skin defy gravity.
 At the heart of Control are two tripeptides.
 One is marketed under the name of Syn-Hycan and is specifically, aimed at lifting sagging skin.
 The other is called Relistase and it inhibits elastase activity and boosts collagen 1 synthesis.
 Plus there is Matrixyl 3000, a blend of two peptides for boosting collagen production.
 Read the full review.

-Stemulation Elevate Eye Cream ($75 in the shop).
+Stemulation Elevate Eye Cream ($75).
 Designed to increase firmness and elasticity, Stemulation Elevate lifts lids and sends bags packing.
 The key ingredient is Stemulation’s signature epidermal growth factor (human conditioned media).
 There’s also maritime pine for increasing elasticity and antioxidants such as milk thistle.
 Elevate also does a good job on crepey lines.
 Read the full review.

 Benir Beauty BV Nine Platinum Anti-Aging Bee Venom Cream ($136 in the shop).
 I am very excited by this new find from Canada.
 It has some of my favorite ingredients: bee venom, copper peptides and coenzyme Q10.
 BV Nine is a collagen boosting, wrinkle repairer that is also hydrating.
 I have had good results on firming the neck with this.
 Read the full review.